Know in one minute about galangal

 3. Galangal boost immunity

-It contains a rich amount of flavonoids (quercetin), phenols, glycosides, polysaccharide, and terpenoids.
+It contains a rich amount of flavonoids (quercetin), phenols, glycosides, polysaccharides, and terpenoids.
 These antioxidants activate the immune response, increase the level of the antioxidant enzyme thus boost the immune system (8).

 4. Keep brain healthy